swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 See also section [4.2.2](#mobile-bankid-and-the-personnumber-attribute), "[Mobile BankID and the personNumber attribute](#mobile-bankid-and-the-personnumber-attribute)".

+<a name="user-experience-recommendations"></a>
+#### 3.3.1.
+User Experience Recommendations

-> \[1\]: In a scenario where the user first logs in to a service, and later performs a signature, care should be taken to the user experience versus security.
-The user will probably think is disturbing to have to scan a QR code for every signature he or she makes within the logged in session.
+In a scenario where the user first logs in to a service, and later performs a signature, care should be taken to the user experience versus security.
+The user will probably think is disturbing to have to scan a QR code for every signature he or she performs within the logged in session.
 If the service can protect against the remote fraudster threat by using QR code for login, and if the `<psc:PrincipalSelection>` extension preventing personal identity number prompting is used for subsequent signatures, we probably have found the safest and most user friendly process.

-> This could be accomplished by declaring the QR code entity category for the Service Provider responsible of user login, not to declare it for the service's Signature Service.
+This could be accomplished by declaring the `secure-authenticator-binding` entity category for the Service Provider responsible of user login, but not declaring it for the service's Signature Service.
 Instead the Signature Service makes sure to always include the `<psc:PrincipalSelection>` extension in authentication requests sent.

->
-> Note: An Identity Provider processing a request from a signature service can derive the QR versus prompting for personal identity number setting for the corresponding "login service" if the `RequesterID` element is present in the authentication request.
+Note: An Identity Provider processing a request from a signature service can derive the QR versus prompting for personal identity number setting for the corresponding "login service" if the `RequesterID` element is present in the authentication request.
 This element holds the entityID for the login service that initiated the signature operation.

 <a name="cancelling-an-operation"></a>
 ### 3.4.
 Cancelling an Operation

-A BankID Identity Provider SHOULD include a Cancel-button in the user interface enabling the possibility for the user to cancel the BankID operation.
+A BankID Identity Provider MUST include a Cancel-button in the user interface enabling the possibility for the user to cancel the BankID operation.

 If the use clicks the Cancel-button after a BankID-operation has been started<sup>1</sup> the Identity Provider MUST invoke the BankID-operation `/rp/v5/cancel`.
 Failure to do so may lead to a dangling BankID session that needs to time out before the user can use BankID again.